MANY FRIENDS - by Charles Lamb

 Like him, the English authors had similar characteristics.
 They were ingenious, stayed to themselves, arrogant, with no room for small talk.
 Above it.

 Our sweet friend, now departed, would have much in common with these gents.

-Sitting around a fire with a glass of brandy, much ado about nothing.
-In today’s world, one can acquire new friends by accepting a request On your ipad or device of your choice, Private groups will allow you to join, subject to approval.
-Such groups are endless.
+Sitting around a fire with a glass of brandy, talking much ado about nothing.
+Today, one can acquire new friends by accepting a request on your choice of device.
+Private groups will allow you to join, subject to approval.
+I’m noticing groups are endless.
 Not my cup of tea.